ljkrajewski/textgen-code/tests/02-resource.md

        print(f"Error: {free_space}")
    ```

-   Save the above code in a `.sh` file and execute it in a Linux environment.

 In these examples, resource usage tests focus on measuring specific aspects like CPU usage, memory usage, or disk space.
 The code provides a means to perform these tests and obtain relevant resource usage information.